GPU metrics exporter

 cd charts/gpu-metrics-exporter

-Via CAST AI console
+Via Cast AI console

-Alternatively, once you have onboarded your cluster, follow the instructions provided in the CAST AI console.
+Alternatively, once you have onboarded your cluster, follow the instructions provided in the Cast AI console.
 Copy the generated script and execute it in your terminal or cloud shell.

 Configuration